New ‘Bachelorette’ Sneak Peeks Tease Feisty, Fiery, & Confident Hannah Brown

 — The Bachelorette (@BacheloretteABC) April 24, 2019

 Now, E!
 Online is sharing another new sneak peek.
-Hannah says she’s here for the real deal and that she’s ready, proclamations that hopefully will quell any doubts that she’s too young to be serious in finding her future husband.
+In this example, Hannah says she’s here for the real deal — and that she’s ready — proclamations that hopefully will quell any doubts that she’s too young to be serious in finding her future husband.

-Brown seems to be wowing the men on her season and she’s not afraid to let loose, have fun, and even look a bit silly at times.
-At the same time, Hannah has talked about being serious regarding wanting to find the right guy and it looks like fans have a lot to look forward to in this upcoming season.
+Brown seems to be wowing the men on her season, and she’s not afraid to let loose, have fun, and even look a bit silly at times.
+At the same time, Hannah has talked about being serious in wanting to find the right guy, and it looks like fans have a lot to look forward to in this upcoming season.

 Exclusive!
 To anyone doubting Hannah Brown's motive for being on #TheBachelorette: "I'm here for the real deal." https://t.co/5ewWkM1Ntp